 - The optical tube is 54cm length and weighs about 2.6kg.

 The ED advantage.
 When compared to small Achromatic refractors of similar size, length and focal ratio, the Starwave 80ED offers better mechanics for easier focusing, and truer colour rendition thanks to the ED optics.
 The Starwave 80 ED delivers a sharp "contrasty" image with good colour correction and tight star images.
 The 80mm aperture gathers about 131 times more light than the human eye, and in a dark-sky location, observation of star clouds and larger more extended objects is most enjoyable.
 With a higher power eyepiece or Barlow lens, this telescope will show the planetary disc of Jupiter, the Great Red Spot, and the major cloud bands visible as irregular stripes across the disc, as well as the four largest Galilean moons and their movements from hour-to-hour.
 Saturn's rings and Cassini division are easy to see at higher magnifications.
-The mo.

 Daytime viewing.
 By adding an optional image-erecting prism diagonal, the Starwave 80 ED becomes a real performer when it comes to terrestrial and nautical observation, offering performance in the same category as ED spotting scopes costing many times the price.
 Simply increase the brightness on the Red Dot Finder and you can use the scope with pinpoint accuracy during daytime.

 Astro imaging or terrestrial photography with the Starwave 80ED: A smooth dual speed "non-slip" 2.5" Geared focuser is supplied, with tension adjustment, able to carry a DSLR or CMOS camera such as the Altair Hypercam or GPCAM, and filter wheel if required.
 The optics are compatible with the Lightwave 0.8x field flattener / reducer and the Lightwave 1.0x field flattener which have a T-Thread to connect to DSLR adapters.
 These are positioned at approx. 55mm from the rear flat face of the reducer/flattener to the camera sensor.
 The machined aluminium tube transmits heat to the optics, which benefits users of dew control systems.
 It also allows the optics to shed heat rapidly for fast cool-down to the ambient temperature - a must for best performance with any telescope.
-The ASCENT 80ED is the perfect size for the iOptron CEM25P imaging mount.
+The ASCENT 80ED is the perfect size for a light-duty iOptron imaging mount.

 Finder scopes and auto-guiding: You can attach the Altair 32mm Miniguider or MG32 for auto-guiding and easy guide-star selection, in a compact light weight package.
 The Altair 60mm Deluxe Finder Scope and Guide Scope system is also compatible, and attaches to the focuser using the Universal Quick Release Finder Bracket, or with Guide Scope Rings.